Smoothed Phase-Coded FMCW: Waveform Properties and Transceiver Architecture: Waveform Properties

-The bandwidth of the chip $B_c$ raises as the number of chips per chirp $N_c$ increases.
-Consequently, the bandwidth of the chip becomes comparable to ADC sampling frequency and sidelobe level increases with filtering of the spectrum.
-However, the spectral leakage outside of the 3-dB bandwidth are different for the three phase lag compensated PC-FMCW as explained in Section~\ref{sec:TypeOfPhases}, and thus they provide different PSL.
-The PSL of investigated waveforms at normalized target range $R/R_{\text{max}}=0.2$ as a function of the number of chips per chip is demonstrated in Figure~\ref{fig:11} where the maximum range $R_{\text{max}}=\frac{c f_{b_{\text{max}}}}{2k}$ and the maximum beat signal is determined as $f_{b_{\text{max}}}=f_{\text{cut}}/2=f_s/2$.
-It can be seen that the PSL of the BPSK PC-FMCW rapidly increases while the GMSK PC-FMCW can provide PSL similar to FMCW up to $N_c=1024$.
-In addition, we illustrated the PSL of investigated waveforms with $N_c=1024$ as a function of normalized target range in Figure~\ref{fig:12}.
-Note that the spectral leakage and filtering of the spectrum become crucial for the PC-FMCW as the target approaches the maximum range.
-Among phase lag compensated waveforms, the GMSK PC-FMCW has favorable sensing performance and provides lower PSL.
+Next, we investigate the zero Doppler cuts of waveforms and compare their respective peak sidelobe levels.
+PSL of the investigated waveform at normalized target range $R/R_{\text{max}}=0.4$ as a function of the number of chips per chirp is demonstrated in Figure~\ref{fig:11} where the maximum range $R_{\text{max}}=\frac{c f_{b_{\text{max}}}}{2k}$ and the maximum beat signal is determined as $f_{b_{\text{max}}}=f_s/2$.
+To highlight the benefits of performing phase lag compensation, we also demonstrate the sensing performance of investigated waveforms without performing phase lag compensation in Figure~\ref{fig:11} a.
+It can be seen that applying phase lag compensation improves the PSL of three PC-FMCW waveforms (Figure~\ref{fig:11} b).
+Still, the PSL of BPSK PC-FMCW rapidly increases as the number of chips per chirp raises.
+On the other hand, we observe that the PSL of phase lag compensated GMSK PC-FMCW enhanced substantially, especially for long codes.
+Particularly, the PSL of GMSK PC-FMCW with $N_c=1024$ improved from $-25$ dB to $-100$ dB by using phase lag compensation.
+Consequently, GMSK PC-FMCW can provide PSL similar to FMCW up to $N_c=1024$.
+In addition, we illustrated the PSL of phase lag compensated waveforms with $N_c=1024$ as a function of the normalized target range in Figure~\ref{fig:12}.
+Note that the spectral widening and filtering of the spectrum become crucial for PC-FMCW as the target approaches the maximum range.
+GMSK PC-FMCW has favorable sensing performance among phase lag compensated waveforms and provides lower PSL.